lumirth/warlock/README.md

 ```
-Last updated on 2023-04-02
+Last updated on 2023-04-05

 Changes include:
-- New "On Data Formatting" section under "Structure"
+- New "On Parsing Queries" section under "Structure"
 ```

 # Table of Contents